Irfanali625/ds-docker/DOCKER_COMPLETE.md

 ## 📋 Summary

-Your Data Scraping application is now fully Dockerized!
+Your Phone Validation application is now fully Dockerized!
 All necessary files have been created and configured.

 ## 📁 Files Created